Also known as: wall squat, wall hold, isometric wall squat, wall chair, back-against-wall hold

 Frequently Asked Questions

-How can I progress or modify the wall sit?
+How can I progress or what are alternatives to wall sits?